lleiou/Harry-Potter-Social-Network/README.md

 +  Name Entity Recognization

 The complete novel was downloaded from: https://github.com/abishekk92/potter/tree/master/dataset First,each novel was read by Python line by line to a new text file.
-Following this, a dictionary containing each character's fullname and nicknames called ep_nick was created for evry book.
+Following this, a dictionary containing each character's fullname and nicknames called ep_nick was created for every book.
 These fullnames were detected by using a package called nltk in Python and put into a list that is combined with each character's nicknames that we obtained from the Internet.

 <a name="3"></a>
 ## 3 Text Mining